01 of 04

 Check the Overflow Gasket

-A tub overflow drain has a gasket behind it that will get brittle and compressed over time.
-Water reaching the overflow drain opening goes into the overflow where the gasket meets the tub, and it will leak if the gasket is old and cracked and fails to seal properly.
+A tub overflow pipe has a rubber or neoprene gasket behind it that will get brittle and compressed over time.
+Water reaching the overflow drain opening goes into the overflow where the gasket meets the tub, and it can leak around the pipe, rather than going into it, if the gasket is old and cracked and fails to seal properly.

-With the plate removed, you... can see what kind of shape the gasket is in.
-If the overflow gasket looks worn, it is an easy fix to replace it.
-If you suspect a leak is coming from this area and the gasket is worn out, replace the overflow gasket and check to see if the leak is gone.Continue to 4 of 4 below.
+With the plate removed, you can see what kind of shape the gasket is in.
+If the overflow gasket looks worn, it is an easy fix to replace it with a duplicate purchased at a home center or hardware store.Continue to 4 of 4 below.

 04 of 04